Georgia high school basketball game erupts into brawl following call by ref

 “I've never seen anyone get beat down like that," Foster added.

-The incident was reported to authorities on Monday as an assault, WTOC said.
+The incident was reported to authorities on Monday, WTOC said.

-Little told the outlet that he wished the incident hadn't played out the way it did.
+Little told the outlet that the group shouldn't have reacted that way.

 "I hold accountability for my organization for not keeping their composure and being humble and just letting the game get over and just pulling the kids and walking away," Little said.